draconiandeveloper/Buoy/README.md

 - Do not download HLS:Reborn from the "Code" button at the top.
 - If you run into any issues, try running the program as administrator.
 - You may need to install [.NET 8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) manually, I've tried to make it automatic but it's not perfect.

+# Credits/Attri.
+- Pyoid - Origninal developer for Hook, Line, and Sinker